mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 ```sh
 scan
 ```
-to make sure that the device is operational
+to make sure that the device is operational.
+If there are networks, it should be listed.